Say hello again to 31 Things - an invitation to "see into the life of things.”

 This self-paced workshop includes a collection of 31 prompts that invite you to document some"thing" about your life right now via a single photo and words.
 Some of the topics include: jewelry, conversation, technology, shoes, think, chores, and smell.
 Gather your photo and words for each prompt into a 12x12 album (using the templates and tutorials provided in the workshop) or simply use the prompts as jumping off points for blog posts, personal journaling, etc.

 Already taken this workshop?
-Look for 31 More Things with all new prompts coming Fall 2015.
+Check out 31 More Things here.

 What you'll learn